jeffgbutler/practical-functional-java/docs/Refactoring.md

 # Refactoring Exercise

 The goal of the exercise is to take a poorly written piece of code and refactor it into something cleaner and more functional.
-When refactoring it is sometimes hard to know when your are finished.
+When refactoring it is sometimes hard to know when you are finished.
 But for this exercise, we have these specific goals:

 1. No nested control structures - actually, no control structures at all
 2. Small pure functions